Joe Amato (dragster driver): Racing career

 In 2008, Amato's record of five championships in the Top Fuel division was beaten by Tony Schumacher, who won his sixth championship that year.

 His corporate office is in Wilkes Barre, Pennsylvania.

+In 2019, Amato participated in the 50th Gatornationals in a special series, Unfinished Business, where eight NHRA legends were paired up in identical street-legal Toyota Camry sedans wrapped to resemble classic liveries of the racers.
+He was eliminated in the semifinal round.